ZhuLeon/Internet-Traffic-Data-Analysis/README.md

 ### Feature 2
-Identify the top 10 resources on the site that consume the most bandwidth.
+Identifies the top 10 resources on the site that consume the most bandwidth.
 Bandwidth consumption can be extrapolated from bytes sent over the network and the frequency by which they were accessed.

-These most bandwidth-intensive resources, sorted in descending order and separated by a new line, should be written to a file called `resources.txt`
+The most bandwidth-intensive resources, sorted in descending order, is written to a file called `resources.txt`.

 e.g., `resources.txt`: